jbostoen/itop-jb-powershell/iTop.Docs/installation_and_configuration.md

 			// Mind that for now, the module uses the configured URL to determine how to authenticate.
 			"User":  "admin",
 			"Password":  "admin",
+			// Or alternatively, use an application token:
+			"Token": "iTopApplicationToken",
 			// Specify the default output. '*' means all attributes of the queried class, '*+' means all attributes of the object's class.
 			// For example, if tickets are queried, '*' would return all the attributes which are defined for the ticket class.
 			// However, tickets could include changes, incidents, user requests, ... .
 Those classes each have some unique attributes. '*+' would expose those attributes in the result.